vb100/Deploy_Kubernetes_AWS_EC2/README.md

   <li>For <b>Worker</b> node 1: <code>sudo hostnamectl set-hostname worker-1</code></li>
   <li>For <b>Worker</b> node 2: <code>sudo hostnamectl set-hostname worker-2</code></li>
 </ul>
 You can set host names as you want, once there are no any strictly rules on that.
-Just keep in mind that the names should be meaningful, it will make you life easier later.
+Just keep in mind that the names should be meaningful, it will make you life easier for later.
 </p>